lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

    Let us specify the thermalisation and the dynamics of the system.
-Add the following lines to input.lammps:
+Add the following lines to *input.lammps*:

 .. code-block:: lammps
     :caption: *to be copied in input.lammps*